-Cheryl has held multiple titles during her twenty-two years at JFK Airport; Ground Transportation Agent, Human Resources, Finance Clerk, Executive Administrative Assistant, just to name a few.
+Cheryl has held multiple titles during her twenty-two years at JFK Airport; Ground Transportation Agent, Human Resources, Finance Clerk, and Executive Administrative Assistant, just to name a few.
 Cheryl began her career with Royal Waste Services in 2006 and quickly realized how important community service was to the company’s mission, it was a perfect fit for her.
-Cheryl represents Royal Waste Services as an active member of LGA Kiwanis Club, the JFK Rotary Club, The Boy Scouts of America – Aviation Board, and the JFK Chapels Bishop Wright Board.
+Cheryl represents Royal Waste Services as an active member of Kiwanis Club of LaGuardia Airport, the JFK Rotary Club, The Boy Scouts of America – Aviation Board, and the JFK Chapels Bishop Wright Board.

-Cheryl is a LGA Kiwanis Distinguished Past President (3rd Year Term), and was recently re-elected as President of the LGA Kiwanis Club.
+Cheryl is an LGA Kiwanis Distinguished Past President (3rd Year Term) and was recently re-elected as President of the LGA Kiwanis Club.

 While it seems like she has a lot on her plate, she is happy to be making a difference for the children and local Queens communities.

 Cheryl’s son Kevon is studying computer science at York College.
 Her personal motto is “No matter what job you do, be your best at that job.”
 Cheryl’s unwavering support of local civic associations and the airport community is proof that she really does live by these words.

 1 Tell us about the LaGuardia Airport Kiwanis Club and about the volunteer work it does in the local airport communities.

 The LaGuardia Airport Kiwanis is part of a global organization of volunteers dedicated to improving the world “one child and one community at a time.”
 It is a great honor that my LGA Kiwanis family has once again elected me to lead our club, this is my third term as President.